AkashKV-1998/Keypoint-Based-Detection-and-Region-Growing-Based-Localization-of-Copy-Move-Forgery-in-Digital-Image/README.md

 ## Results and Analysis

 Currently, we have tested 3 codes with [CoMoFoD small dataset](https://www.vcl.fer.hr/comofod/download.html) and [MICC-F2000](http://lci.micc.unifi.it/labd/2015/01/copy-move-forgery-detection-and-localization/) dataset for detection and localization confusion matrix.
+The images are taken from random uniform distribution from the dataset.
 The tested codes are:

 1. DBSCAN-Based Copy-Move forgery detection